totto-ro/ninjaClassII_Assignment/README.md

 .kick()
 Now add a method to your Ninja class called .kick().
 Kick will subtract 15 Health for each point of Strength the calling Ninja has, and  .punch() will take another Ninja instance.

+Validations
+Update .punch() and .kick() so that they only accept Instances of Ninja.